Mary Ann Carr Wilson

 His research interests include theory and performance of Medieval and Renaissance music, troubadours, Machaut, Dufay, Lasso, Dante, English Cathedrals, Gregorian chant, and Renaissance polyphony.
 He has published articles on the relation of music and liturgy, and music and poetry.
 He frequently leads workshops in the singing of Gregorian chant and the sacred music of the Renaissance.

 At this year’s Colloquium, Dr. Mahrt will present four breakout sessions on these topics: Psalm Tones, Chant modes, Chant Analysis and Improvisation Techniques.
-He will also be delivering one of the plenary addresses entitled (details forthcoming).
+He will also be delivering a plenary address entitled “Why the Liturgy Should Be Sung”.

 We are delighted to announce that Dr. Timothy McDonnell will be returning to the CMAA faculty for the 2019 Colloquium and will be directing a polyphonic choir during the week.
 McDonnell’s Polyphony Choir will sing a variety of motets, as well as portions of the polyphonic Mass ordinaries for Friday and Saturday Masses.
 He will also present a breakout session on conducting techniques.